 - If I am not old enough to apply, is there some other opportunity to serve here at Black Rock?

 Yes!
 Ladies, you can apply to be a Volunteer Waitress.
-There are three/week hired to help the Dining Room Hostess with each meal served to the campers.
+There are four per week hired to help the Dining Room Hostess with each meal served to the campers.
 During free time you are able to participate in certain camp events.
 Gentlemen, you can apply to be a Maintenance Volunteer.
-Two/week are hired to help the Maintenance Host with the daily organization and maintenance of camp.
+Two or three per week are hired to help the Maintenance Host with the daily organization and maintenance of camp.
 During free time you are also able to participate in certain camp events.
 Both are wonderful ways to get a taste of what it’s like to be on staff here at Black Rock.
 Read more about it here.

 - Why is the application so long?

 We care about the quality of the staff we hire and take the screening process seriously.
 However, you don’t need to be intimidated by the length either, just do you best.
 We aren’t looking for perfection!